natsukisacks/diana-dabby-portfolio/to-do.md

 DDLI: Does Diana like it?
 `alt+Q` = rewrap code

+5/12/25: Only moving ovre docs, not checking rev text
+- for some reason, i can only link ahs.html to the building olin ones if it's in the main branch and not the sub building olin branch

 12/21: Currently transferring all content from version 1.0 to version 2.0 using **Bootstrap**.

 Content is all there: